skyward-er/obsw/README.md

 ## Content

-This repo contains software components that are specific to R2A.
-Please refer to [R2A-OBSW-SDD](https://docs.google.com/document/d/1ZR1zA4Dz7wDNBRiWThYC5OAfe9hZfSOdGBmbz2ConWU/edit) and [R2A-OBSW-SRS](https://docs.google.com/document/d/1yGYri5w8BWR6EBI6hym_Pu-zaps5E749E4Xsp1WGpJw/edit) documents for details.
+This repo contains software components that are specific to R2A-Mini a.k.a Hermes.

-The other common components (*EventBroker*, *Logger*, basic drivers etc...) are located in the `skyward-boardcore` repository, as well as the build system (SBS) and the operating system (MIOSIX).
-Please refer to that repo's documentation for more info.

-The Ignition Board software is developed in a [dedicated repository](https://git.skywarder.eu/r2a/skyward-r2x-ignition), for safety reasons.

 ## Contributing